umamiking/lmcl/README.md

 - Bond stores all tools inside handles similar to Rebar
 - Some tools are "large tools" (files, saws, blades) that typically only swap with other large tools
 - Plier heads are excluded from swap recommendations as they are complex assemblies
+- **Locking geometry is critical**: Surge external tools only work with other Surge external tools due to unique locking design
 - Estimated/unknown measurements are marked with ⚠️ warning indicators

 ## 🎨 Technology